Colorado Wing Civil Air Patrol: Group 1

-Group 1, Unit 167, conducts operations in Northern Colorado, out of Rocky Mountain Metropolitan Airport, Building B8.
+Group 1, Unit 167, conducts operations in Northern Colorado.

 Group 2

-Group 2, Unit 169, conducts operations in Western Colorado, from Montrose, out of Montrose Armory.
+Group 2, Unit 169, conducts operations in Western Colorado.

 Group 3

 Group 3, Unit 165, conducts operations in Southern Colorado.

 Group 4

-Group 4, Unit 164, conducts operations in the greater Denver area.
+Group 4, Unit 164, conducts operations in the Denver Metro area.

 Encampment

 Cadet encampments, usually a week in length, provide cadets with an intense look at military life.
 Encampment attendance is a prerequisite for the Gen. Billy Mitchell Award.
 Senior members may also be awarded the ribbon for providing leadership at CAP encampments.

 Colorado Wing's Encampment has been held at the US Air Force Academy, Ft Carson, and Peterson SFB in Colorado Springs, CO.